 When Should I Hire a Chicago Car Accident Lawyer?

 The main reason that time is of the essence is that vital evidence can disappear.
 It’s not usually possible to obtain photos of the accident scene or get an eyewitness’ testimony weeks or months after the crash.
-Gathering and preserving evidence is a critical part of a car accident lawyer’s work.
-Let a car accident attorney begin working for you as soon as possible to give your case the best chance for a successful outcome.
+Gathering and preserving evidence is a critical and time-sensitive part of a car accident lawyer’s work.

-We encourage you to come to us for help, no matter where you are in the process of your car accident case.
-We have started work on car accident cases at all stages of the process and achieved winning outcomes for our clients.
-Our team of Chicago car accident lawyers is confident that our competence and experience can work for you in any situation.
+We encourage you to come to us for help no matter where you are in the process of your injury claim.
+We have started work on crash injury cases at all stages of the process and achieved winning outcomes for our clients.
+Our team of Chicago car accident lawyers is confident that our competence, experience, knowledge, and results-driven focus can work for you in any situation.

 The Statute of Limitations in a Chicago Car Accident Claim

 A statute of limitations is the amount of time you have to take legal action after an accident.
-These deadlines work to ensure that legal matters are handled within an appropriate amount of time.
 If your lawsuit is filed past the time frame dictated by the statute, your case will likely be dismissed by the court.

-In the state of Illinois, the statute of limitations is usually two years from the time of the incident.
-However, there are some exceptions which may give your attorney more or less time to handle your case.
-For this reason, it’s important to meet with a lawyer as soon as you can following your accident.
-Your Chicago car accident lawyer will be able to make sure that all matters are completed within the mandatory deadlines so that you don’t miss out on the compensation you deserve.
+However, there are some exceptions that may give your attorney more time to handle your case.
+For this reason, it’s important to meet with a law firm as soon as you can following your accident.
+We’ll make sure that all matters are completed within the mandatory deadlines so that you don’t miss out on the compensation you deserve.

 How Long Does the Car Accident Claim Process Take in Illinois?